Trump Biopic Hits Cannes Film Festival - UrduPoint

 "Megalopolis", the decades-in-the-making epic from Francis Ford Coppola, has perhaps been the most divisive entry, with some reviewers finding it a profound end-of-life work of philosophy, and others a barely comprehensible mess.

-But the one to beat so far is "Emilia Perez", which has won a lot of acclaim for stars Zoe Saldana, Selena Gomez and trans actor Karla Sofia Gascon in the title role, as well as its risk-taking French director, Jacques Audiard, who already has a Palme d'Or under his belt.
+But the one to beat so far is "Emilia Perez", which has earned acclaim for stars Zoe Saldana, Selena Gomez and trans actor Karla Sofia Gascon in the title role, as well as its French director, Jacques Audiard, who already has a Palme d'Or under his belt.

 - Sagas -

-The festival has also seen glitzy out-of-competition launches for two Hollywood blockbusters that fancy themselves as "sagas".
+The festival has also seen glitzy out-of-competition launches for two Hollywood blockbusters.

 The action-packed "Furiosa: a Mad Max Saga" received largely strong reviews, while Kevin Costner returned to his favourite Western genre with the three-hour "Horizon: An American Saga", just the first of four mooted chapters.

-Like Coppola, Costner put millions of his own fortune into the decades-long passion project.
+Like Coppola, Costner put millions of Dollars of his own fortune into the decades-long passion project.

 "At a certain moment I just said OK, I'm going to do this myself.
 And so I mortgaged property, I raised the money," he told AFP at the festival.

-The early reviews were decidedly mixed, with The Hollywood Reporter deriding it as a "clumsy slog".
+The early reviews were mixed, with The Hollywood Reporter deriding it as a "clumsy slog" while British newspaper The Telegraph said it was "earnest yet hopeful... (and) perhaps its full grandeur won't be fully realised until part two".

 "If they take it away from me, I still have my movie.
 I still have my integrity.
 I still listened to my heart," he said.